 In Scotland the open circle brooch is common enough; it can be found plentifully at the present day among the shoulder brooches for plaids, and is often heraldic.
 Among the older Scottish brooches the "Glenlyon" brooch is certainly among the most interesting.
 It has belonged to the family of the Campbells of Glenlyon for a long time, and is of silver gilt.
-The broad circle is ornamented with little towers at intervals, at the too of each of which is set a small stone-amethyst, crystal, or carnelian, or a pearl.
-But the curious point is that the open centre is crossed by an ornamental bar with enamels and pearls, met by two short pins, hinged at the inner edges of the outer Underneath the legend "Casparcircle.
-Melchior -- Balthasar -- consummatum " is 'engraved.
+The broad circle is ornamented with little towers at intervals, at the top of each of which is set a small stone-amethyst, crystal, or carnelian, or a pearl.
+But the curious point is that the open centre is crossed by an ornamental bar with enamels and pearls, met by two short pins, hinged at the inner edges of the outer circle.
+Underneath the legend "Caspar-Melchior-Balthasar-consummatum" is engraved.
 The names of the three kings of Cologne are often met with on mediæval amulets.

 We have seen how the small wire circle of the Roman prototype has gradually thickened and been made broad and strong enough to bear jewels, enamels, and small modelled figures, so it is not surprising that at an early time the entire ring was filled in, becoming a disc with a hinged pin behind it.
 This form of brooch, however, is distinctly a different one from the open-circle brooch, because it involves a different manner of attachment.
-In the case of the open-circle brooch the tip of the pin rests on the upper surface of the ring, and the material is pulled through the open ring, pierced by the pin and then pulled flat, leaving a little pinch firmly held across the open centre.
-In the case of the disc with a pin behind it, however, the pin is simply passed through the material and its tip rested into a little hollow prepared for it.
+In the case of the open-circle brooch the tip of the pin rests on the upper surface of the ring, and the material is pulled through the open ring,